-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 On Wednesday morning, the IDF chief of staff, Lt.
 Gen. Gadi Eisenkot, visited the Golan Heights to meet with military and civilian leaders on the IDF's assessment of the situation.

-Earlier Wednesday, Israeli Prime Minister Benjamin Netanyahu met Russian President Vladimir Putin
+On Wednesday, Netanyahu met Russian President Vladimir Putin

 in Moscow on Victory Day, which marks the 1945 defeat of Nazi Germany.